rrgweb/rrgweb.github.io/_pages/about.md

 ---

 ### What we do
-An elected committee dedicated to providing repeaters in the Swindon area\
+An elected committee dedicated to providing repeaters in the Swindon area
-* We apply for and maintain the groups repeater NOV's\
+* We apply for and maintain the groups repeater NOVs
-* We obtain and or build the necessary equipment\
+* We obtain and or build the necessary equipment
-* We install the equipment\
+* We install the equipment
-* We maintain the equipment\
+* We maintain the equipment
-* We pay the site fees, insurance, etc.\
+* We pay the site fees, insurance, etc.
 * We hold an AGM to let you know what we have been doing

 ### Ridgeway Repeater Group Committee 2020-2021